offlinedz/bootsblogger/.github/CONTRIBUTING.md

 - strict mode
 - "Attractive"

+### EditorConfig

+Editor preferences are available in the [editor config](../.editorconfig) for easy use in common text editors.
+Read more and download plugins at <http://editorconfig.org>.

 ### Checking coding style

 Run `grunt test` before committing to ensure your changes follow our coding standards.